 The Ministry of Justice also released figures today which showed a fall in the number of repossession orders made by courts in England and Wales.

-A total of 18,504 repossession claims were issued during the first quarter, on a seasonally adjusted basis, 8% less than the previous quarter and 24% down on the same period of 2009.
+A total of 18,504 repossession claims were issued during the first quarter, on a seasonally adjusted basis, 8% less than during the previous three months and 24% down on the same period of 2009.

-These led to 14,373 repossession orders being made, 15% fewer than a year earlier, of which 46% were suspended.
+These led to 14,373 repossession orders being made, 15% less than a year earlier, of which 46% were suspended.

 The ongoing fall is likely to be driven in part by the introduction of the pre-action protocol in November 2008, under which courts can grant a repossession order only if all other measures to keep someone in their home have failed.

 Ed Stansfield, chief property economist at Capital Economics, said: "The modest improvement in the labour market seen in the final months of last year appears to have helped reduce further the number of mortgage possessions and cases of mortgage arrears."

 But Howard Archer, chief UK and European economist at IHS Global Insight, said: "A significant number of homeowners are still at risk despite the fact that the economy is now growing again.